Today's Bible Reading: John 20

 Jesus performed many other signs in the presence of his disciples, which are not recorded in this book.
 But these are written that you may believe[b] that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name.
-(John 20:24-31)
+(John 20:24-31 NIV)

 Reflecting and Thinking

 When have you believed something you have not seen?
 (For example, what major world city have you not visited, yet you believe such a city exists.
 You can develop a long list of things you believe even though you have not seen and do not have firsthand proof.)
 Is seeing always believing?
-What aspect of Jesus would you most like to see firsthand?
+What aspect of Jesus would you most like to see or experience firsthand?

 Heavenly Father, bless us in our faith journey as we contemplate the road we have traveled by hearing the story of Jesus afresh through the eyes and pen of John.
 Help us believe that Jesus is the Christ, the Son of God.
 Help us have life through that faith.
 In His name, Amen.